funatsufumiya/libui_ng_prebuilt_jll/README.md

 # libui_ng_prebuilt_jll

-**NOTE**: This repository is not registered in public package manager, so you need to add this via `] add https://github.com/xxx/yyy.git` etc.
+**NOTE**: This repository is not registered in public package manager, so you need to add this via `pkg> add https://github.com/xxx/yyy.git` etc.

 ## Usage